MX-Futhark/deck.ext.js/README.md

 The JSON description of an animation follows the following format:

         {
-          "id": A chain to identify the JSON object, "target": A CSS selector for the slides in which the animation occurs, "actions": [
+          "target": A CSS selector for the slides in which the animation occurs, "actions": [
             {